 The Department of Transportation provides funds to match Federal-aid projects on New Mexico and U.S. highways within Albuquerque.
-State and Federal Transportation Improvement Funds are administered through the MRCOG.

 New Mexico Legislature

 During its annual legislative sessions, funds can be provided for bicycle projects through special appropriation bills (e.g., capital requests or memorials).